HenryTech12/MedAssist/README.md

-MedAssist - A whatsapp based assistant for managing clinic loads Implemented Booking System With Google Calendar API
+MedAssist - A whatsapp based assistant